 The group organises regularly research workshops on relevant and topical themes at Queen Mary University of London.
 The workshops bring together researchers interested in related research initiatives to share research findings and identify directions for future research.
 The events provide the opportunity for researchers and practitioners to network with colleagues in the field and showcase their work; and link academia and practice by providing a networking opportunity and an exchange of ideas between academics and practitioners.
 The events are organised with external partners (e.g., the British Academy of Management, the British Academy) and are attended by national and international scholars, researchers, PhD students and practitioners.

-Past and future research workshops:
+Past and future research workshops and conferences: